There are different home water treatment methods

-Filtration is a simple and effective way of controlling a variety of contaminants.
+Filtration is a simple and effective way of controlling a variety of water pollutants.
 Contaminants are trapped in the pores of the filter, or are adsorbed or broken down by the filter media in the filtration system.
-The best filtration system is activated carbon filters.
+The best filtration system uses activated carbon filters.

 Activated Carbon Filters

-- They remove dissolved organic materials and chlorine effectively.
+- Remove dissolved organic materials and chlorine effectively.

 - They often require frequent filter changes.

 - Certain contaminants such as fluorides, nitrates and a range of microorganisms cannot be removed by the filters.